stijn-dejongh/lovecraft_public_domain/raw_converts/fb.md

   He now seated me near the machine, so that it was on my right, and turned a switch somewhere below the crowning cluster of glass bulbs.
 The usual sputtering began, turned to a whine, and terminated in a drone so soft as to suggest a return to silence.
-Meanwhile the luminosity increased, waned again, then assumed a pale, outr&eacute; colour or blend of colours which I could neither place nor describe.
+Meanwhile the luminosity increased, waned again, then assumed a pale, outré colour or blend of colours which I could neither place nor describe.
 Tillinghast had been watching me, and noted my puzzled expression.

-  &ldquo;Do you know what that is?&rdquo; he whispered. &ldquo;  That is ultra-violet.  &rdquo;
-He chuckled oddly at my surprise. &ldquo;You thought ultra-violet was invisible, and so it is&mdash;but you can see that and many other invisible things   now.
+   "Do you know what that is? " he whispered.  "  That is ultra-violet.   " He chuckled oddly at my surprise.
+"You thought ultra-violet was invisible, and so it is--but you can see that and many other invisible things   now.

-  &ldquo;Listen to me!
+   "Listen to me!
 The waves from that thing are waking a thousand sleeping senses in us; senses which we inherit from aeons of evolution from the state of detached electrons to the state of organic humanity.
 I have seen   truth,   and I intend to shew it to you.
 Do you wonder how it will seem?
-I will tell you.&rdquo; Here Tillinghast seated himself directly opposite me, blowing out his candle and staring hideously into my eyes. &ldquo;Your existing sense-organs&mdash;ears first, I think&mdash;will pick up many of the impressions, for they are closely connected with the dormant organs.
+I will tell you. " Here Tillinghast seated himself directly opposite me, blowing out his candle and staring hideously into my eyes.
+"Your existing sense-organs--ears first, I think--will pick up many of the impressions, for they are closely connected with the dormant organs.
 Then there will be others.
 You have heard of the pineal gland?
 I laugh at the shallow endocrinologist, fellow-dupe and fellow-parvenu of the Freudian.
-That gland is the great sense-organ of organs&mdash;  I have found out.
+That gland is the great sense-organ of organs--  I have found out.
 It is like sight in the end, and transmits visual pictures to the brain.
-If you are normal, that is the way you ought to get most of it&nbsp;.&nbsp;.&nbsp;.
-I mean get most of the evidence from   beyond.&rdquo;
+If you are normal, that is the way you ought to get most of it . . .
+I mean get most of the evidence from   beyond. "

   I looked about the immense attic room with the sloping south wall, dimly lit by rays which the every-day eye cannot see.
 The far corners were all shadows, and the whole